 If you notice that my symptoms don’t quite line up with your timeline, don’t worry!
 Apparently, twin pregnancies track about 6 weeks ahead of singleton pregnancies with respect to symptoms and measurements.
 At least that’s what my doctor says!

 While a 25-35lb weight gain is recommended for a singleton pregnancy (assuming a healthy pre-pregnancy weight), my doctor has recommended a 40-50lb weight gain for my diamniotic dichorionic twin pregnancy.
 Those fancy words translate to ‘my babies need a lesson on sharing as soon as they exit the womb’.
 Not all twins have their own amniotic sac or their own placenta, but my uterus is hauling two of each!
 Bring on the weight!
+To educate yourself on pregnancy and make a decision you can try these out and talk to experts.

 I’ll try to do an update every week or so, but we’ll just play it by ear and see how I’m feeling!
 Here’s my first one at 18 weeks pregnant.